 The company is pleased to announce an updated Ammaroo Phosphate resource estimate.
+This upgrade is the result of the reconciliation of identified cultural exclusion zones that has recently been conducted in conjunction with the Central Land Council.

-Estimated resources now total 1.135 billion tonnes P_2O_5 at an average grade of 14% P_2O_5 using a 10% cut-off or 2.631 billion tonnes at 10% P_2O_5 using a 5% P_2O_5 cut-off.
+Estimated resources now total 1.145 billion tonnes P_2O_5 at an average grade of 14% P_2O_5 using a 10% cut-off or 348 Mt at 18% using a 15% cutoff.